Age: 49 , Years running: 34, Hometown: Yarker, Ontario, Canada, Favorite product: CROSSOVER 2.0 GTX

 What’s the longest you’ve gone without sleep?
 Why?

-Probably after my first 100 miler.
-I was pretty pumped up on adrenaline and caffeine that I couldn’t sleep.
+Definitely following my first 100 miler.
+I was pretty pumped up on adrenaline and caffeine from gels that I couldn’t sleep for quite a while.

 If you had to be named after one of the 50 states, which would it be?